Nuphar: Uses

 There has been growing interest in Nuphar alkaloids, their biological and pharmacological significance and their synthesis in recent decades.
 It has been speculated that these and other bioactive compounds might be related to some of the folk-medical applications of the plants.

-Apart from pharmaceuticals, the leaves of Nuphar are reported to contain sufficient concentrations of tannin to have been widely used for tanning and dyeing leather, and also as a styptic for staunching bleeding.
+Apart from pharmaceuticals, Nuphar leaves are reported to contain sufficient concentrations of tannin to have been widely used for tanning and dyeing leather, and also as a styptic for staunching bleeding.
 The roots of some species also contain sufficient tannin to have been used for tanning.